 Our stakeholders are not limited by our structural constraints and expect us to be aligned across water and waste.
 We have established a WRMP/DWMP alignment group to promote joint strategic planning at each stage of the planning process.

-Full alignment will require time, particularly as the DWMP matures and becomes statutory.
+Full alignment will require time, particularly as the DWMP matures and becomes statutory in its own right.

 However, we consider our 2024 plans are as aligned as far as practicable.